-Naa Sackeyfio has a degree in natural resources management, a master's in GIS and previously worked for an environmental consultancy.
+Naa Sackeyfio is a chartered geographer.
+She has a degree in natural resources management, a master's in GIS and previously worked for an environmental consultancy.
 She joined ITOPF in 2016 and her responsibilities include management of geodatabases and web applications, maintenance of the incidents and claims database, data analysis and GIS mapping.